 To determine if you need a residential fence permit, answer these questions:

 - If no, you will need a permit.
 See the fence permitting process below for necessary drawings and information.

 - If yes, read the next paragraph and answer the questions below.

 If you answered "yes" to any of the questions below, you will need a fence permit.

-- If you answered yes to either of the above questions, your project requires a permit.
+- If you answered yes to any of the above questions, your project requires a permit.

-- If you answered no to both questions, the project is considered to be a repair and does not require a permit.
+- If you answered no to all questions, the project is considered to be a repair and does not require a permit.

 Fence Permitting Process

 - Site Plan (a survey or a drawing by hand is acceptable) uploaded to CSS

 - Height of fence